davidtw0320/Resources-Allocation-in-The-Edge-Computing-Environment-Using-Reinforcement-Learning/README.md

-# ***Resources Allocation in The Edge Computing Environment***
+# ***Resources Allocation in The Edge Computing Environment Using Reinforcement Learning***

 ## Summary
-With the development of cloud computing based mobile applications, such as object detection, face recognition, have become popular in recent years.
+The cloud computing based mobile applications, such as augmented reality (AR), face recognition, and object recognition have become popular in recent years.
 However, cloud computing may cause high latency and increase the backhaul bandwidth consumption because of the remote execution.
-To address problems, edge computing can improve response times and relieve the backhaul pressure by moving the storage and computing resources closer to mobile users.
+To address these problems, edge computing can improve response times and relieve the backhaul pressure by moving the storage and computing resources closer to mobile users.

-Considering the computational resources allocation, migration bandwidth allocation ,and offloading target decision in an edge computing environment, the project aims to use Reinforcement Learning (RL) approach to allocating resources in an edge computing environment.
+Considering the computational resources, migration bandwidth, and offloading target in an edge computing environment, the project aims to use Deep Deterministic Policy Gradient (DDPG), a kind of Reinforcement Learning (RL) approach, to allocate resources for mobile users in an edge computing environment.

  ![gui](image/Summary.png)
  picture originated from: [IEEE Inovation at Work](https://innovationatwork.ieee.org/real-life-edge-computing-use-cases/)